edensharvit/Newsboy-Problem-Calculator/README.md

 7. Select distribution type ( Uniform/ normal).

 Export
-———

-1’st line : Uniform Distribution
+1’st line - Uniform Distribution:

-——————————————
-Recommendation of how many products to purchase.
+  (*) Recommendation of how many products to purchase.

-2’nd line : Normal Distribution
+2’nd line - Normal Distribution:

-——————————————
-Recommendation of how many gifts in case of lack to order for the finals.
+  (*) Recommendation of how many gifts in case of lack to order for the finals.

-3’rd line : Uniform Distribution
+3’rd line - Uniform Distribution:

-——————————————
-Recommendation of how many gifts in case of lack to order.
+  (*) Recommendation of how many gifts in case of lack to order.